Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 Next we have proto_foo

-, an int that stores our protocol handle and is
+, an int that stores our protocol handle.

 This handle will be set when the dissector is registered within the main program.